Manage absence and sickness

 With unauthorised absence, the employee may be reluctant to tell you why they are absent, ie they might either avoid giving you an explanation or give you an explanation that you find unconvincing.
 In either case, you should arrange a return-to-work interview with the employee to find out the underlying cause of their absence.

-If the employee continues to take periods of unauthorised absence, you may treat it as a conduct issue and apply your disciplinary procedure (which should include as a minimum the Statutory Dismissal and Dispute Resolution Procedures).
+If the employee continues to take periods of unauthorised absence, you may treat it as a conduct issue and apply your disciplinary procedure (which should as a minimum comply with the statutory dismissal and disciplinary procedures).
 You may find that, during a disciplinary hearing, the employee raises a grievance relating to a conflict at work that has ultimately led to their absence.
-If this happens, you should consider suspending the disciplinary process in order to deal with the grievance.
+If this happens, you should consider suspending the disciplinary process for a short period in order to deal with the grievance.
 However, if the grievance constitutes the employee's defence to the disciplinary issue, you may find it convenient to deal with both issues concurrently.

-Whenever an employee returns to work after a long period of absence, you should hold a return-to-work interview with them.
+Whenever an employee returns to work after a period of sickness absence, you should hold a return-to-work interview with them.

 As part of the discussion, you can: